hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.store.md

 The **clear** event is triggered when a user signed out, or called **hoodie.account.destroy()**.
 It is also triggered when the user signs in, to clear any existing local objects before loading the objects from the account the user signed into.

-Note that no **remove** events is triggered when the store gets cleared, as the objects do not necessarly get removed for the user's account, but only from the local cache.
+Note that no **remove** event is triggered when the store gets cleared, as the objects do not necessarly get removed from the user's account, but only from the local cache.

 ## Next Steps